Group Testing: An Information Theory Perspective: Noisy settings

 We now turn our attention to noisy settings, considering general noise models of the form \eqref{eq:Y_noisy} -- that is, those that satisfy the only defects matter property of Definition \ref{def:odm}.
 As we discussed previously, our initial achievability analysis leading to the non-asymptotic bound \eqref{eq:non_asymp} is valid for any such model, and hence, a reasonable approach is to follow the subsequent steps of the noiseless model.
 The main difficulty in doing so is establishing suitable concentration inequalities analogous to Lemma \ref{lem:ach_concentration}.

 We proceed by presenting a general achievability result for the very sparse regime $k = O(1)$, where establishing the desired concentration is straightforward.
 We also give a matching converse bound that remains valid for the sparse regime $k = \Theta(n^{\alpha})$.
-Achievability in the sparse regime is more difficult, and is postponed to Section \ref{sec:high_k_ach}.
+Achievability bounds and refined converse bounds in the sparse regime are more difficult, and are postponed to Section \ref{sec:high_k_ach}.